ZihengZZH/machine-learning-practical/prac_svm/instruction.md

 ## precision is ill-defined
 precision = TP / (TP + FP) = 0 if predictor does not predict positive class - TP is 0
 recall = TP / (TP + FN) = 0 if predictor does not predict positive class - TP is 0

+## gamma in RBF kernel
+Technically, the gamma parameter is the inverse of the standard deviation of the RBF kernel (Gaussian function), which is used as similarity measure between two points.
+Intuitively, a small gamma value defines a Gaussian function with a large variance.
+In this case, two points can be considered similar even if are far from each other.
+On the other hand, a large gamma value means defining a Gaussian function with a small variance and in this case, two points are considered similar just if they are close to each other.

+USE GRID SEARCH TO FIND THE GAMMA